-We appreciate the huge cost of living pressures which are upon us all, so we are taking a leap of faith in reducing our full membership price to the lowest it has been since the 1980's, in the hope and belief that everyone will continue their membership of NARC for a very modest outlay to a club which meets, arranges events and does something online for at least 50 weeks of the year - equivalent to 20p per week.
+We appreciate the cost of living pressures are still on us all, so we are again taking a leap of faith in keeping our full membership price to the lowest since the 1980's in the hope and belief that everyone will renew their membership for this very modest outlay for a club which meets weekly and organises many other activities and events for less than 20p per week.

-Club Contesters Note that if you are a contester for NARC please remember you need to be an up to date paid member to enter valid scores into the club championship contests.
+Club Contesters Note that if you are a CC contester please remember you need to be an up to date paid member to enter valid scores into the club championship contests.

-So we ask you to rejoin (or join) NARC now for 2023 and pay us ideally by direct bank transfer - be sure to use your callsign/surname as reference.
-Please also complete and email the membership form if you are not already current member so that we can register you.
+So we invite you to rejoin (or join) NARC now for 2024 and pay us ideally by direct bank transfer (be sure to use your callsign/surname as reference).
+If you are not a current member please also complete and email the membership form so we have your details.

 Ways to pay:

-Pay directly to our Bank - Preferred please
+Pay directly to our Bank is preferred please

 Bank: HSBC